HobbyChop/sDS/README.md

 3. Press A to detect the cart.
 The top screen shows when it is connected.
 4. Plug MIDI into the mDS and play.

-The top screen is your monitor: connection, mode, and incoming MIDI.
+The top screen is your monitor: connection, mode, the channel map, and a live scope of the audio output.
 The bottom screen is the LAB, where you shape the sound live with the d-pad.

 ## Playing it

 Switch between two modes with B.

-Mono is the classic mGB layout: six separate instruments, one per MIDI channel, each playing one note at a time.
+Mono is the classic mGB layout: nine separate instruments (MIDI channels 1-9), each one monophonic.
+The default voices are spread across the channels:

 - Channels 1 and 2: pulse
 - Channel 3: sample
 - Channel 4: noise
 - Channels 5 and 6: FM
+- Channels 7, 8, 9: pulse, sample, FM

+Send a Program Change on a channel to change its voice (0 pulse, 1 sample, 2 noise, 3 FM), so any channel can be any voice.
+The LAB follows along.

 Poly turns the whole synth into one instrument that plays chords.
 Choose its voice (pulse, sample, noise, or FM) in the LAB, by Program Change, or with CC 21.

 Channel 10 is always a General MIDI drum kit in both modes.
-The note number picks the drum (36 kick, 38 snare, 42 closed hat, 46 open hat, and so on).
+The note number picks the drum (36 kick, 38 snare, 42 closed hat, 46 open hat, and so on);
+the DRUMS page in the LAB sets the overall drum level.

-Pitch bend covers two semitones, and note velocity sets loudness.
+Pitch bend defaults to two semitones and honours the standard RPN bend-range message for wider ranges; note velocity sets loudness.

 ## Buttons

 - A: detect the cart
 - B: switch between Mono and Poly
-- Start: panic, silence everything
+- Start: open the PRESETS page
 - D-pad up and down: pick a setting in the LAB
 - D-pad left and right: change the value
-- L and R: in Mono, choose which channel the LAB edits
+- L and R: switch LAB page (channels, DRUMS, PRESETS)
+- X, Y, Select: on the PRESETS page, save / load / rename a slot

 ## Shaping the sound